Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Frame redundancy and hydrodynamical invariants

-At first glance, the lowest-order hydrodynamics can be solved arbitrarily, making on-shell transformation seem like an unphysical freedom.
-Then, the freedom stems from a combination of arbitrary frame transformations, and on-shell transformation should be unphysical.
-However, the on-shell transformation changes the nature of the equations of motion, which has implications for stability and causality analysis~\cite{Kovtun:2019hdm}.
-Previous works have concluded that traditional first-order hydrodynamics is neither stable nor causal because of this uncertainty.
-In the next section, we will demonstrate that mode analysis remains unaffected by this freedom.
+At first glance, the freedom to solve lowest-order hydrodynamics arbitrarily might suggest that on-shell transformations are unphysical.
+However, such transformations alter the nature of the equations of motion and have implications for the analysis of stability and causality~\cite{Kovtun:2019hdm}.
+Indeed, earlier studies have concluded that traditional first-order hydrodynamics is neither stable nor causal, largely due to these ambiguities.
+In Sec.~\ref{sec:md}, we will demonstrate that the mode analysis remains unaffected by this freedom.

+It is also important to note that neither hydrodynamical frame transformations nor on-shell transformations affect the noise sector.
+Therefore, once the KMS condition is imposed on the most general first-order action, the noise coefficients cannot be further reduced.
+This apparent inconsistency suggests that a full on-shell treatment of hydrodynamics—including noise fields—is necessary.
+We will return to this point in Sec.~\ref{gfsec}, where we show how the noise coefficients can indeed be further constrained.